 Thanks for visiting my website.
 I’m a biologist interested in animal behaviour and ecology.
-My first degree was in Zoology from UCL and my PhD, on conflict management in Japanese macaques (awarded the Napier Medal from the Primate Society of Great Britain), was from University of Liverpool.
+My first degree was in Zoology from UCL and my PhD, on conflict management in Japanese macaques (awarded the Napier Medal from the Primate Society of Great Britain), was from the University of Liverpool.

-At LJMU I teach animal behaviour, primatology and research methods to undergraduate and postgraduate students.
+At LJMU, I teach animal behaviour, primatology and research methods to undergraduate and postgraduate students.
 I hold a teaching qualification (Fellow of the Higher Education Academy), an LJMU Teaching Observation Certificate and have received nominations for three successive years for “Amazing Supervisor” / “Amazing Personal Tutor” in the Liverpool Student Union Amazing Teaching Awards.

 How monkeys make friends and influence each other.
 Also translated into French here .